 Central Market is very close to the castle funicular, so you could stop by before or after you hit up the castle.

-Park Tivoli
+Visit Park Tivoli

 Ljubljana has a beautiful park, Park Tivoli, located right next to the central downtown area.
 Its a beautifully manicured park with walking paths and gardens.
 It even has two restaurants within if you get a little peckish while you walk.